fyingtsai/DSNN4VHbbcc/README.md

 + Test the application running in the various computing environment (HTCondor, SLURM, GCP, HPC...).
 The project is also built off of an interactive way of running code in Jupyter Notebook.
 + Speed up the data preprocessing and the NN training using DASK, Ray... etc.

+**Demo**
+We've prepared a demonstration of the DSNN application in a Google Colab notebook.
+This demo will walk you through the steps of using the DSNN framework for shape systematic uncertainty estimation.
+Click [here](https://colab.research.google.com/drive/1YVBuYGpHAc74POLuiqjyiSxwTI6jdZv9#scrollTo=i1vlXcasy1KT) to access the DSNN demo in Google Colab.

+In this demo, you'll be able to:

+- Explore the data preprocessing steps
+- Configure and train the DSNN model
+- Visualize the training results
+- Apply the trained model to make predictions
+- Plot the results using the provided plotting code

 **Data Preprocessing**:

 For the smaller dataset: